Roger Clarke's Web-Site

 The term Artificial Intelligence was coined in the mid-20th century, based on "the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it" (McCarthy et al. 1955).
 The word 'artificial' implies 'artefactual' or 'human-made'.
 Its conjunction with 'intelligence' leaves open the question as to whether the yardstick is 'equivalent to human', 'different from human' or 'superior to human'.
 Conventionally (Albus 1991, Russell & Norvig 2003, McCarthy 2007):

-Histories of AI (e.g. Russell & Norvig 2009, pp. 16-28, Boden 2016, pp.1-20) identify multiple strands and successive re-visits to much the same territory.
+Histories of AI (e.g. Russell & Norvig 2009, pp. 16-28, Boden 2016, pp.1-20) identify multiple strands and multiple re-visits to much the same territory.
 Over-enthusiastic promotion has always been a feature of the AI arena.
 The revered Herbert Simon averred that "Within the very near future - much less than twenty-five years - we shall have the technical capability of substituting machines for any and all human functions in organisations. ... it would be surprising if it were not accomplished within the next decade" (Simon 1960).
-Unperturbed by ongoing failures, he repeated such predictions throughout the following decades.
-His mantle was inherited: "by the end of the 2020s [computers will have] intelligence indistinguishable to biological humans" (Kurzweil 2005, p.25).
+Unperturbed by ongoing failures, he kept repeating such predictions throughout the following decades.
+His mantle was inherited: "by the end of the 2020s" computers will have "intelligence indistinguishable to biological humans" (Kurzweil 2005, p.25).
 Such repeated exaggerations have resulted in under-delivery against expectations, a cyclical 'boom and bust' pattern of 'AI winters', and existential doubts.

-Two further, frequently-mentioned elements of robotics are sensors, to enable the gathering of data about the devices's environment; and flexibility, in that the device can both operate using a range of programs, and manipulate and transport materials in a variety of ways.
-Where robotics incorporates AI elements, the disbenefits and risks sharpen enormously, because of the inherent capacity of a robot to act autonomously in the real world (Clarke 2014b), and the temptation and tendency for the power of decision and action to be delegated to the artefact, whether intentionally or merely by accident.
+Two further, frequently-mentioned elements of robotics, which are implied atttributes rather than qualifying criteria, are sensors, to enable the gathering of data about the devices's environment; and flexibility, in that the device can both operate using a range of programs, and manipulate and transport materials in a variety of ways.
+Where robotics does incorporate AI elements, the disbenefits and risks are considerably greater, because of the inherent capacity of a robot to act autonomously in the real world (Clarke 2014b), and the temptation and tendency for the power of decision and action to be delegated to the artefact, whether intentionally or merely by accident.

-Several fields of AI have apparent potential for application to surveillance.
-Many involve 'pattern recognition', for which four major components are needed: "data acquisition and collection, feature extraction and representation, similarity detection and pattern classifier design, and performance evaluation" (Rosenfeld & Wechsler 2000, p.101).
+Many AI fields involve 'pattern recognition', for which four major components are needed: "data acquisition and collection, feature extraction and representation, similarity detection and pattern classifier design, and performance evaluation" (Rosenfeld & Wechsler 2000, p.101).

-Pattern recognition can be applied in a variety of contexts, relevantly to surveillance:
+Pattern recognition can be applied in a variety of contexts.
+Those relevant to surveillance include:

 The last of these requires closer attention.
 Common features of the classical approaches to pattern-recognition in data have been that:

 An algorithm is a procedure, or set of steps.
 The steps may be serial and invariant.
 Alternatively, and more commonly, the steps may also include repetition constructs (e.g. 'perform the following steps until a condition is fulfilled') and selection constructs (e.g. 'perform one of the following sets of steps depending on some test').
-Since about 1965, the preparation of computing software has been dominated by languages designed to enable the convenient expression of algorithms, sometimes referred to as procedural or imperative languages.
+Since about 1965, the preparation of computing software has been dominated by the use of languages designed to enable the convenient expression of algorithms, sometimes referred to as procedural or imperative languages.
 Software developed in this manner represents a humanly-understandable solution to a problem, and hence the rationale underlying an inference drawn using it can be readily expressed.
+Techniques that express algorithms do not qualify as AI, unless the resulting artefact fulfils the conventional criteria identified in the previous section: evidence of perception, cognition and goal-seeking behaviour.

 Other approaches to developing software exist (Clarke 1991).
 Two that are represented as being AI techniques are highly relevant to the issues addressed in the present analysis.
 The approach adopted in rule-based 'expert systems' is to express a set of rules that apply within a problem-domain.
 A classic rule-example is: